digital-asset/daml/docs/source/daml-finance/tutorial/contingent-claims-on-vs-off-ledger.rst

 When we create a :doc:`strongly typed bond instrument <contingent-claims-instrument>` only the key parameters of the bond are stored on the ledger.
-The claims tree is created on the fly, when needed (for example, in the case of lifecycling) and is not stored on the ledger.
+The claims tree is not, it is created on the fly, when needed (for example, in the case of lifecycling).
 Consequently, if a holiday calendar changes, this will automatically impact the claims tree the next time it is dynamically created.